I am a poet who would like my work to be considered for a Forward Prize in 2020, what are the options open to me?

 Accepting submissions of books by shortlisted alumni, over and above publishers’ standard allocations of four books per prize, is a way of continuing to recognise shortlisted poets’ achievements beyond the year of their shortlisting.

-We also want to ensure Forwards Prize judges see a wide-range of the best new poetry written today.
-When selecting which books to submit, we’ve found publishers often choose books by poets who have had Forward Prize success in the past.
+We also want to ensure Forward Prize judges see a wide range of the best new poetry written today.
+In the past, when selecting which books to submit, publishers often chose to enter books by poets who had already had Forward Prize success.
 By not including these in the publisher’s standard allocation, we encourage publishers to use their allocation to submit books by poets who have not already been celebrated through the prizes.

 Can judges call in books that have not been submitted?

 Yes.
-If a judge comes across a book in their own reading, which they would like to consider for a Forward Prize, they may call this in.
+If judges come across a book in their own reading, which they would like to consider for a Forward Prize, they may call this in.
 This will not affect the number of books that can be submitted by publishers.

-My author has previously published a book of poems combined with another genre.
-Are they still eligible for the Forward Prize for Best First Collection?
+My poet previously authored a book of poems combined with another genre.
+Is their new book eligible for the Felix Dennis Prize for Best First Collection?

 This is considered on a case-by-case basis.
 Usually, if a poet has previously published a book that is more than half poetry, we will consider this to have been their first collection.

-My poet has previously published a book of poems for children.
-Is their first poetry book for adult readers eligible for the Forward Prizes for Best First Collection?
+My poet previously authored a book of poems for children.
+Is their first poetry book for adult readers eligible for the Felix Dennis Prize for Best First Collection?

 This is considered on a case-by-case basis.
-If a poet has previously published a book specifically for children, we will accept their first poetry book for adults into the Forward Prizes for Best First Collection.
-Poetry books for young adults and older teens can be entered into the Forward Prizes and are therefore are considered to be a poet’s first collection.
+If a poet has previously published a book specifically for children, we will accept their first poetry book for adults into the Felix Dennis Prize for Best First Collection.
+Poetry books for young adults and older teens can be entered into the Forward Prizes and are therefore considered to be a poet’s first collection.